sreehax/nixos-iso/README.md

 # NixOS ISO with bcachefs
 This project lets you easily build a NixOS ISO with bcachefs support.
 It can easily be modified to change the configuration to your liking.

+If you don't want to build it yourself, just download the ISO from releases.
+It should be the same (byte for byte) as the ISO you build.

 ## Prerequisites
 All you need to build this is an x86_64 NixOS system or any x86_64 Linux system with nix installed.